 Many women use HRT patches to help reduce their menopause symptoms.
 This is a short introduction to patches, and how they work.

-There's a new form of transdermal HRT - oestrogen spray (Lenzetto).
+There's a new form of transdermal HRT - estrogen spray (Lenzetto).
 This covers what it is, and how to use it.

 There are many different forms of HRT.
 This explains more about the tablet form.

-Oestrogen gel is a common form of HRT.
+Estrogen gel is a common form of HRT.
 It's applied straight onto the skin on a daily basis.
-Here we explain the benefits of oestrogen gel.
+Here we explain the benefits of estrogen gel.

-Replacing the hormone oestrogen is a crucial part of all hormone replacement therapy (HRT).
-Here we explain why oestrogen is so important; who it's suitable for; the different forms of oestrogen HRT; and the risks associated with each form.
+Replacing the hormone estrogen is a crucial part of all hormone replacement therapy (HRT).
+Here we explain why estrogen is so important; who it's suitable for; the different forms of estrogen HRT; and the risks associated with each form.

 Progesterone Hormone Therapy